Students must apply via one of the following online application forms:-

 Experience may be counted towards your application.
 We welcome applicants with degrees in areas such as social sciences, psychology, business, law, education, humanities, health, arts, technology and the sciences.

-If you feel you already know some of the topics covered in this course, either due to previous learning or from experience of work, then you may not need to study all of the course.
+If you feel you already know some of the topics covered in this course, either due to previous learning or from experience of work, you may not need to study all of the course.

 Fees are:

-Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.
+Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.